pepijn/native-app-studio-hangman/README.md

 #### Pièce de résistance

 The display of the game state deserves some explanation.
 The amount of `A`s on the screen is dependent on the amount of maximum incorrect guesses.
-The (non-)transparency of letters is controlled by the amount of incorrectly guessed letters so far.
+The (non-)transparency and color of letters is controlled by the amount of incorrectly guessed letters so far.
 The tests for the mathematics behind this can be seen in `HangmanTests/ProgressTests.swift`.
 They are based on the following page in my notebook:

 ![](Media/hangman_letters.jpg)